Mrrvm/Orient/image_proc/Camera_take3/Matlab/README.md

       real.baseline - Baseline
       real.radius - radius of the sphere to project the points in real.intrinsics - camera's intrinsic parameters
-      real.minMatches - minimum number of point matches required to compute the rotation (refer to Epipolar Geometry Method) real.maxMatches - maximum number of point matches to use for the estimation real.saveDir - Directory where to save the results real.inputDir - Directory with the data files
+      real.minMatches - minimum number of point matches required to compute the rotation real.maxMatches - maximum number of point matches to use for the estimation real.saveDir - Directory where to save the results real.inputDir - Directory with the data files